Bringing your vision for an original product to life is frequently one of the biggest hurdles for aspiring entrepreneurs.

 A 3D-printed Bulat Kitchen knife design by 3D Hubs.

 Once you have a product prototype you’re satisfied with, it is time to start gathering the materials and securing the partners needed for production.
 This is also referred to as building your supply chain: the vendors, activities, and resources that are needed to create a product and get it into a customers’ hands.

 While this phase will mainly involve looking for manufacturing-related services, you may also factor in storage, shipping, and warehousing into your choices at this stage.

-After research, planning, prototyping, and sourcing is done, you should have a clearer picture of what it will cost to produce your product.
-Costing is the process of taking all of the information gathered thus far, and adding up what your cost of goods sold (COGS) will be, so that you can determine a retail price and gross margin.
+After research, planning, prototyping, and sourcing are done, you should have a clearer picture of what it will cost to produce your product.
+Costing is the process of taking all of the information gathered thus far and adding up what your cost of goods sold (COGS) will be so that you can determine a retail price and gross margin.

-If you were able to secure multiple quotes for different materials or manufacturers during the sourcing phase, you can include different columns for each line item that compares the cost.
-Another option is to create a second version of the spreadsheet, so that you can compare local production vs. overseas production.
+If you were able to secure multiple quotes for different materials or manufacturers during the sourcing phase, you could include different columns for each line item that compares the cost.
+Another option is to create a second version of the spreadsheet so that you can compare local production vs overseas production.

 Once you have your total COGS calculated, you can come up with a retail price for your product and subtract the COGS from that price to get your potential gross margin, or profit, on each unit sold.